 If you want to be close to the Mediterranean, then Marseille may be more for you.
 A very popular location for many expats, and for good reason.
 Marseille has an abundance of museums, bars, restaurants and shops and the Mediterranean coast on its doorstep.
 Living costs are quite reasonable here compared to Paris and if you’re looking for more of a blend of cultures then living in Marseille may be for you.

 We hope you found this page about moving to France interesting and informative.
-If you did, then you may find these pages also of interest to you:
+If you did, then you may find the pages below also of interest to you.